yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/conceptual-background.md

 As the ability to count developed, a (lunar) month was seen to be a roughly constant number of days, and a year was seen to be a roughly constant number of (lunar) months.

 It was only relatively recently in the history of human culture that clocks were invented: first sundials, then mechanical clocks, and eventually atomic clocks and in particular [the caesium standard](https://en.wikipedia.org/wiki/Caesium_standard).
 The adoption of hours, minutes, and seconds (as successive subdivisions of the length of a  day) came hand in hand with the invention of clocks.
 An increase in the accuracy and precision of clocks, and an improvement in observation and thinking in astronomy, brought the realization that one year is not exactly equal to 365 days—as nor need it be.
-There's no reason to expect that the time it takes for the earth to orbit the sun (one year) should be an integral multiple of the time between successive noons (one day)—nor even any reason to expect that the length of one year or one day should remain constant.
+There's no reason to expect that the time it takes for the earth to orbit the sun (one year) should be an integral multiple of the time between successive noons (one day).

 It was eventually decided that an atomic clock should define the ultimate standard unit of time and that the _second_ should be defined  as a multiple of the caesium standard unit.
 One second is defined to be 9,192,631,770 caesium units.
 See the Wikipedia article [Second](https://en.wikipedia.org/wiki/Second).
 One minute is defined as exactly 60 seconds.
 And one hour is defined as exactly 60 minutes.
 You might be tempted to extend this by saying that one day is exactly 24 hours.
 But this is complicated by the business of Daylight Savings Time.
 See [Calendar-time](#calendar-time) below.